and the calm is deep where the quiet waters flow

 The fierce haunted arm from Mo village, no doubt.

 Wei Wuxian leaned closer above the bed.
-This room did not receive as much light from outside as the one where he had slept did, and it was difficult to see exactly what he was doing with the day still stuck pre-dawn.
-He deftly detached the money pouch from Lan Wangji’s waist and opened it with a clear, brief sound of coins knocking together.
-He picked from inside it only a handful of gold coins, slipping his hand into the fabric at his own waist, bending down once more to reattach the pouch where it belonged one-handedly.
+This room did not receive as much light from outside as the one where he had slept did, and it was difficult to see exactly what he was doing with the day still in pre-dawn.
+He deftly detached the money pouch from Lan Wangji’s waist and opened it with a clear, brief sound of metal knocking together.
+He picked from inside it only a handful of silver pieces, slipping his hand into the fabric at his own waist, bending down once more to reattach the pouch where it belonged one-handedly.

 His eyes met Lan Wangji’s.
-In the darkness, they seemed even paler.
+In the darkness, they seemed even paler than usual.

 “Good morning,” Wei Wuxian murmured, for he had no idea what else to say.